suborbital/docs/website/docs/quickstart.md

   - `token`: The token you created in the previous step
   - `builder`: `https://builder.stg.suborbital.network`
   - `ident`: your tenant's identifier
-  - `fn`: the name of your plugin
+  - `fn`: the name of your extension
   - `namespace`: the name of your namespace if different than “default”
   - `template`: the name of the language you wish to use (Go or JavaScript)

-Altogether, it should look something like `https://editor.suborbital.network/?token=eyJLZXkiOjcsIlNlY3JldCI6IlJTRUlrRWNiYzBleDhhUEEvUkltcVVPN3BmcmEreG9hYkgzdnhIRFhIK2M9In0=&builder=https://builder.stg.suborbital.network&template=javascript&ident=dev.suborbital.user1&fn=my-plugin`
+Altogether, it should look something like `https://editor.suborbital.network/?token=eyJLZXkiOjcsIlNlY3JldCI6IlJTRUlrRWNiYzBleDhhUEEvUkltcVVPN3BmcmEreG9hYkgzdnhIRFhIK2M9In0=&builder=https://builder.stg.suborbital.network&template=javascript&ident=dev.suborbital.user1&fn=my-extension`

-## Your first plugin
+## Your first extension

-Paste the URL you created above into your browser to load the plugin editor.
-Once inside the editor, you can edit, build, test, and deploy your plugins all in one place!
-By default, the editor will load pre-populated with the greeting plugin below.
+Paste the URL you created above into your browser to load the extension editor.
+Once inside the editor, you can edit, build, test, and deploy your extensions all in one place!
+By default, the editor will load pre-populated with the greeting extension below.
 You can use it to run the editor for the first time.

 ```javascript
 import { log } from ''@suborbital/runnable";